BairagiSaurabh/Electric-Vehicle-Market-Segmentation/README.md

 This segmentation talks about the marital status, age, salary and the preferred price of EV.
 Based on the clusters formed here we have 2 segments:
 Segment 1 : These are wealthy people which can buy costly and premium Electric Vehicles.
 Segment 2: These are people who woul opt for eco and budget friendly Electric Vehicles.

+## Vehicle Specification Segmentation

+This datset consists of vehcile specifications such as its range, efficiency, top speed and the type of drive.

+## Contributors
+@Haseebae
+@Pratiksha228